 Today was the day our boat went up the Peterborough Lift Lock, from lake level to 65 feet in the air in less than 10 minutes.
 Amazing.

 The weather was wonderful and we enjoyed our travels.
 Besides the cottages and flowers and decorations at the locks we were also focused on seeing the partial solar eclipse.
-Around 2pm, in a lock, we could see the shadow of the eclipse using a pin hole in cardboard, but then the lock master came by and loaned us proper viewing glasses and we saw the partial eclipse quite clearly.
-Nice.
+We were in lock around 2pm and we used a pin hole in cardboard so we could see the shadow of the eclipse.
+The lock master saw what we were doing and loaned us proper viewing glasses and we were able to see the partial eclipse quite clearly.

 We are again docked on a lock wall, and this one is quiet and lovely.
 There is a nice town within a short walk but we were too tired to visit it tonight but we did walk to the Indonesian (and more) store at the top of the small hill.

 On the way up from the boat, up the narrow road to the main road, I saw a library box – a small wooden bookshelf with a glass-windowed door – and looked through the books.
 One caught my eye because it mention the Ottawa Parliament and library so I picked up and left another book later that day.
 (Later update: The book, Best Laid Plans by Terry Fallis, was funny and clever and now I’ll read everything he writes!)